-How to keep your Oculus Quest 2's Facebook account from being banned
+How to keep your Meta Quest 2's Facebook account from being banned

-While the Oculus Quest 2 is a significant upgrade from its predecessor in just about every way, many folks were worried about the Facebook account integration.
-Turns out that, while the Quest 2 has some of the best accessories and games of any VR headset, it turns into a useless brick if your Facebook account is banned.
-Being banned from online platforms can feel a bit nebulous at times, but Facebook outlines some pretty simple steps that can be taken to keep your account from being banned and, subsequently, from turning your Quest 2 into a brick.
+While the Meta Quest 2 is a significant upgrade from its predecessor in just about every way, many folks were worried about the Facebook account integration.
+Turns out, while the Quest 2 has some of the best accessories and games of any VR headset, it turns into a useless brick if your Facebook account is banned.
+Being banned from online platforms can feel a bit nebulous at times, but Facebook outlines some steps that can be taken to keep your account from being banned and, subsequently, from turning your Quest 2 into a brick.
 Already happened to you?
 Here's what to do if your Facebook account gets banned.

+Soon, Meta won't require users to log in with a Facebook account, meaning you can remove your Facebook account from the Quest or Quest 2 once the changes are made.
+We're expecting to see this change go live sometime in early 2022 and solve many of the problems outlined here.

 Keeping it real